nodejs/node/doc/api/modules.md

 `false` if run by `require('./foo')`.

 When the entry point is not a CommonJS module, `require.main` is `undefined`, and the main module is out of reach.
-You can try to make assumptions based on `process.cwd()` and `process.argv[1]` values to figure out the entry point of the current application.

 ## Package manager tips